MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 ### ThemeShadow in other elements

 [!NOTE]
-Starting Cobalt, if the app targets the Cobalt SDK or greater, the Receivers collection is ignored.
-However there will be no errors and continues to function.
+Starting Cobalt, if the app targets the Cobalt SDK or a later version, the Receivers collection is ignored.
+However there will be no errors and the shadow continues to function.

 In general we encourage you to think carefully about your use of shadow and limit its use to cases where it introduces meaningful visual hierarchy.
 However, we do provide a way to cast a shadow from any UI element in case you have advanced scenarios that necessitate it.